CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 - Instruction styling will be updated automatically as the Qwiklabs interface evolves.
 - Qwiklabs will help users navigate within your instruction document with a table of contents or direct links.
 It will also remember the learner's location in the document if they leave the page.
-- Authors can specify interactive elements that will be displayed inline with your instructions in the learner's interface (quizzes, checkpoints, etc)
+- Authors can specify interactive elements that will be displayed inline with your instructions in the learner's interface (quizzes, checkpoints, etc).

 However, we will not accept arbitrary HTML.
 Your input will be heavily scrubbed.